CamFlyerCH/FileShareUtils/README.md

 # FileShareUtils
-Powershell module to help with all file server tasks without using WMI..
+Powershell module to help with all file server tasks without using WMI !
-Warum geht kein Commit